We are headed out again tonight so I will let you know how it goes.

 Well she redeemed herself tonight with a long surf session.
 Just one kid in boat, her driving, and me attempting numerous 360's and dorking off.
 I'm thinking the lack of speed and fewer distractions on board made all the difference in the world.
 Didn't do the half mile loop to pick me up or any power turns either.
 Even dialed in the wave on the fly with PP as we were running upstream against the current and then down.
 Needless to say I was impressed.

 Maybe one of these outings was just a fluke.
-Not sure which one though...Old enough to know better, young enough to do it anyway.
+Not sure which one though...At the time it seemed like a good idea...